r1do1/r1do1/README.md

 ---

 ## 📱 summ3r
-**Description:** Repository of ideas experiments and tests that I did before production implementations in other repositories
+**Description:** Repository of ideas experiments & tests that I did before using them in production in other repositories
 **Tech:** Flutter, Serverpod, PostgreSQL
 **Access:** 🔒 Private
 **Repository:** https://github.com/r1do1/summ3r